 Pier 39, San Francisco, CA

 The Fourth of July festivities along the Embarcadero, namely at Pier 39 and Pier 41 (or even Fisherman’s Wharf), tend to be densely populated since it is at the center of the action.
 If you’re looking for a more rowdy Fourth of July and want to be surrounded by lots of people, you’ll love this.
-This is equal parks tourist trap and quintessential San Francisco, so everyone should do it at least once.
+This is equal parts tourist trap and quintessential San Francisco, so everyone should do it at least once.

 Crissy Field, Presidio, San Francisco, CA

 The expansive Crissy Field at the Presidio is one of the most serene and least clustered public places to hang out in San Francisco, which would thus provide a lovely respite from packed bars and tourist traps on the Fourth of July.
-With plenty of space and wide shots of the Bay and the Golden Gate Bridge, Crissy Field is a worthy choice for to spectate for those who want a great view with lots of legroom.
+With plenty of space and wide shots of the bay and the Golden Gate Bridge, Crissy Field is a worthy choice to spectate for those who want a great view with lots of legroom.